ElectronicCats/CatSniffer/README.md

 ## Features
 - "The SimpleLink™ [CC1352P1F3RGZ](https://www.ti.com/lit/ds/symlink/cc1352p.pdf?ts=1631314674885) device is a multiprotocol and multi-band Sub-1 GHz and 2.4-GHz wireless microcontroller (MCU) supporting Thread, Zigbee®, Bluetooth® 5.2 Low Energy, IEEE 802.15.4g, IPv6-enabled smart objects (6LoWPAN), MIOTY®, Wi-SUN®, proprietary systems".
-- CatSniffer uses SAMD21E17 as a USB-UART bridge to communicate with the CC1352 chip; it's not necessary for a manual driver installation (exceptions could exist).
+- CatSniffer uses SAMD21E17 (previous versions) and RP2040 (new version) as a USB-UART bridge to communicate with the CC1352 chip; it's not necessary for a manual driver installation (exceptions could exist).
 - Compatible OS: Windows and Linux.
 - Auto program through the bootloader from TI CC (as long as it's not disabled in the code).
 No need for an external programmer, and it can be debugged with cJTAG through the default pin.
 - Antenna SMA port for an Antenna of your choice.
 - LEDs of general-purpose.
-- Reset button for SAMD21 & CC1352, Boot of CC1352, and one more for general purpose.
+- Reset button for RP2040, SAMD21 & CC1352, Boot of CC1352, and one more for general purpose.

 ## Wiki and Getting Started